 Holyoke, Thomas T. 2014.
 Interest Groups and Lobbying: Pursuing Political Interests in America.
 Boulder, CO: Westview Press.

-Copies of your text book are located at the Eagle Commons Library Services Desk on two hour reserve (you will need your UNT ID card) and online as an electronic book.
+Copies of your text book are located at the Sycamore Library Services Desk on two hour reserve (you will need your UNT ID card) and online as an electronic book.

 Finding Course Reserves